binyamin/binyam.in/email pet peeves.md

 ## Try not to track clicks
 Let the user know the url of links, so they don't need to blindly trust that it leads to a safe site.
 A good compromise is to indicate the website on which the article can be found.
-[Frontend Focus](frontendfoc.us) puts the website in a `title` html attribute on their links.
+[Frontend Focus](https://frontendfoc.us) puts the website in a `title` html attribute on their links.

 ## Emails are letters
 Most of the newsletters I actually read, start with a greeting and end with the sender's name.
 You don't need the subscriber's name to talk directly to their heart.
-In one episode of [SyntaxFm](syntax.fm), Wes Bos (or was it Scott Tolinski (?)) said that he literally opens up Gmail every time he writes a promotional email.
+In one episode of [SyntaxFm](https://syntax.fm), Wes Bos (or was it Scott Tolinski (?)) said that he literally opens up his personal Gmail account every time he writes a promotional email.
 People like it when _other people_ connect with them.

 ## Admit yourself
 When you deliberately make yourself vulnerable, you build others' trust and confidence.